isomerpages/singapore-customs-old/_temporary-import-scheme/01d2-permit-application-procedures.md

 Traders should follow these procedures to apply for permits for temporary imports for all approved purposes (excluding scientific/technical goods for experimentation/demonstration):

 1. Seek approval from the relevant Competent Authority (CA) if you are  [importing controlled goods](/businesses/importing-goods/controlled-and-prohibited-goods-for-import).
-2. Apply for the [Customs In-Non Payment (Temporary Consignment) permit](/businesses/importing-goods/import-procedures/types-of-import-permits) via TradeNet.
+2. Obtain the [Customs In-Non Payment (Temporary Consignment) permit](/businesses/importing-goods/import-procedures/types-of-import-permits) via TradeNet.
 3. Submit the following documents together with your submission of the TradeNet declaration:

     -   Cover letter stating: